 The Canadian Camping Association (CCA) gave us permission to reprint a nature hunt idea that encourages exploration.
 Developed by Jean Funk, chairman of the CCA's environmental concerns committee, it's best suited to Cubs working in sixes, but Beavers can try some of it, too, with a leader guiding a small group.
-Send off each six with a bag, a pad of paper, pen or pencil, and a box of wax crayons.
+Send off each six with a bag, a pad of paper, a pen or pencil, and a box of wax crayons.

-Please do not pick, harm or remove any piece of anything that is still alive.
+Please do not pick, harm, or remove any piece of anything that is still alive.

 - Bring back something you can see light through.

 - Bring back something to make music with.

 - Bring back something gooey.

 - Find three things that have changed: since this morning...since last winter...since you were born...
 Tell us about them.

 - Find and draw a picture of something that is ending its life and something that is beginning its life.

 - Bring back the sound of the rain, even if it isn't raining.